5.1.3 Degenerate Perturbation Theory#

 • Good zeroth-order basis = eigenvectors of \(V_{n\alpha,n\beta}\): diagonalizing the perturbation inside each manifold first yields the first-order energy splittings and selects the unique basis to which perturbation theory applies.

-• Second-order shifts come from virtual transitions to other manifolds and back, weighted by \(1/(E_n-E_m)\); the same physics is written in component form or in projector form.
+• Second-order shifts: virtual transitions to other manifolds and back, weighted by \(1/(E_n-E_m)\); the same physics is written in component form or in projector form.

 • First-order state correction is purely cross-manifold: the second Hellmann-Feynman identity gives the inter-manifold mixing, while intra-manifold mixing is fixed by the good-basis choice, not by a formula.